melezhik/swat/README.md

 ## Custom Settings

-Custom settings are way to cutomize settings for existed swat package.
+Custom settings are way to customize settings for existed swat package.
 This file should be located at current working directory, where you run swat from.
 For example:

     # override http port